 Students have the option of completing a thesis in their MPH program.
 The thesis option requires that a student complete 45 versus 42 credit hours for the non-thesis option.
 Students will take 6 thesis hours (MPH 599) as part of their 45 hours.
-Three thesis hours may be used as the student's elective.
+Three thesis hours (MPH 599) may count towards the student's elective.

-Students are urged to decide, as quickly as possible, if they wish to pursue the thesis option so they have ample time to develop their research plan, collect and analyze data, and complete the final written document, the thesis.
+Students should decide, as quickly as possible, if they wish to pursue the thesis option, so they have ample time to develop their research plan, collect and analyze data, and complete the final written document, the thesis.
 Identification of a faculty member to serve as the faculty thesis advisor is a key step in the process that should be done as soon as possible.

-NOTE: Normally, only students in the HBHP concentration are permitted to participate in the thesis option.
+NOTE: Normally, only students in the HBHP concentration may participate in the thesis option.